-Note I said “from you“.
+Note I said, “From you“.
 Although we are interested in what stops a customer from buying at all, we are mainly interested in why someone doesn’t buy from you.

 Nobody appreciates being coerced.
-I would say once you are in a position where you have to go into a argument and counter-argument situation, you have already pretty much lost the sale.
+I would say once you are in a position where you have to go into an argument and counter-argument situation, you have already pretty much lost the sale.

 Overcome Sales Objections Before They Are Raised

-Seems simple doesn’t it?
-Common sense?
 Well, it is simple and common sense, but as I say over and over, common sense is seldom common practice, and the tricky part is knowing what the objections will be.

 Common Sales Objections

 The obvious starting point is to think through what the objections will be by brainstorming.
-Common objections to any sale would be:

 - Comparison – I can buy something else with this, why spend it on your solution?

-- Credibility/Trust – The solution seems right, just don’t trust you to deliver, or the solution is unproven
+- Credibility/Trust – The solution seems right, just don’t trust you to deliver, or the solution is unproven.

-- Knowledge – I don’t know enough about this stuff!
+- Knowledge – Confusion!
+I don’t know enough about this stuff!
 Is this true or are you BS’ing me?

 Price is the famous one, but is surprisingly one of the easiest to overcome.

-Discover Sales Objections
+Sales Objections Discovery

 The next step is to ask.
-Ask past customers, current customers and potential customers.
+Ask past customers, current customers, and potential customers.